 - Written responses addressing the selection criteria

-In regards to the selection criteria, applicants will be assessed on their ability to provide specific examples which address the following:
+Applicants will be assessed on their ability to provide specific examples which address the following selection criteria:

 - Excellent written and verbal communication skills